New York

 During the Original Six era, the ownership of the New York Rangers underwent several changes and faced numerous challenges.
 One of the significant ownership changes occurred in 1946 when John Kilpatrick purchased the team from Lester Patrick.
 Kilpatrick’s tenure was marked by a commitment to investing in the team, and under his ownership, the Rangers were able to secure top talent and build a competitive roster.

-See also How Long Is A Flight From Paris To New York
+See also Is Prostitution Legal In New York

 However, despite Kilpatrick’s efforts, the Rangers struggled to capture a Stanley Cup during this era.
 They faced fierce competition from the other Original Six teams, many of which had a longer history of success.
 Additionally, the ever-changing ownership landscape brought its own set of challenges.
 The team saw multiple ownership changes, including the sale of Kilpatrick’s shares to James Norris Sr. in 1951.
 These ownership transitions sometimes disrupted the team’s stability and long-term vision, making it difficult to establish consistent success on the ice.
 Nonetheless, the Rangers remained a prominent franchise during the Original Six era, continuously striving to overcome ownership changes and challenges in their quest for hockey glory.